ankitgyawali/checksheet-manager/Readme.md

 pm2 start server
 ````

 At this point you should have node.js and pm2 installed.
-We now need mongodb and set our nginx.
+We now need mongodb(for database) and nginx(to run the app) on our system.
 There is a guide to install mongodb which can be found <a href="https://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/" target="_blank">here</a>.
 Once you are done start mongod by running, `sudo service mongod start` and make sure the service is running by running, `sudo service mongod status`.